 GLOBAL MARKETS-Rally in stocks runs out of steam as coronavirus toll climbs

-Asian share markets slipped on Friday and oil price gains stalled, as the growing death toll and economic damage from the coronavirus outbreak put a lid on the week's sharp rally.
+Asian share markets fell on Friday and oil price gains stalled, as the growing death toll and economic damage from the coronavirus outbreak snuffed out a late-week rally.

+U.S. stock futures and European futures point to soft openings in Friday.
+The death toll in mainland China from the new virus has more than doubled in just under a week.

 COMMODS CAUTIOUS